nihonmiah71/JLPT-Grammar-Database/README.md

     * **Lesson Overview:** Display a clean list of all grammar points in the cluster.
     * **Filtered Deck:** Automatically create a study session for the found cluster.
 4. **Interactive Learning:** Use the direct links on the back of each card to jump to related points and compare nuances.

+### 2. Mobile Immersion (Learn On-the-Go)
+You can take your study away from the screen by extracting the audio from the clusters you just built.
+By combining the Crawler with the Audio Extractor, you can listen to related grammar families purely through audio.

+* **Required Add-on: Audio Extractor from Selected Cards** – [AnkiWeb ID 348642953](https://ankiweb.net/shared/info/348642953)

+**Workflow for Mobile Learning:**
+1. **Filter your Cluster:** Use the Relation Crawler to gather a specific grammar family.
+2. **Select the Cards:** Highlight the clustered cards in the Anki Browser.
+3. **Extract Audio:** Use the Audio Extractor add-on (`Edit` -> `Auswahl: Audio exportieren`) to batch-download the complete triple-layered neural audio (Title, Construction, and Examples) for those specific cards.
+4. **Transfer to Phone:** Move the downloaded MP3 files to your smartphone.
+You can now passively listen to the grammar clusters in sequence while commuting, walking, or working out!

 ---